tyanai/vManager-Plugin-Jenkins/README.md

 file name, to be consist across all builds.\
 \
-The vManager plugin will look for the any of the input files mentioned above, and query the server for their respective id automatically.
+The Verisium Manager plugin will look for the any of the input files mentioned above, and query the server for their respective id automatically.
 From that point and on, the flow continues as if the sessions were launched by this plugin.